cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Fixed a conflict with the Advanced Custom Fields plugin that caused fields added to menu items not to appear when editing menus.
+* Fixed a conflict with the Advanced Custom Fields plugin that caused fields added to menu items not to appear on the Appearance > Menus screen.

 = 1.0.1 =
 * Bugfix: Checking existence of classes before defining them to avoid potential (but rare) fatal error.